top of page

 I was 28 years old when a psychiatrist diagnosed me with bipolar disorder.
 It happened in a single 45-minute appointment with someone I had never met before.
-He asked me questions about my drinking habits, my spending, my relationships.
+He asked me questions about my drinking habits, my spending, and my relationships.
 He tallied up some numbers on his computer.
-And by the time I walked out of his office, I had a prescription for a mood stabilizer and a new label attached to my name: borderline bipolar disorder.
+By the time I walked out of his office, I had a prescription for a mood stabilizer.
+I also had a new label attached to my name: borderline bipolar disorder.

 At first, I didn’t tell anyone.
 Not even my husband.

-For some reason, “bipolar” felt bigger, heavier than the anxiety and depression I had wrestled with for years.
+For some reason, “bipolar” felt bigger and heavier than the anxiety and depression I had wrestled with for years.
 Those were struggles I could talk about.
-After all, it seemed like every other Millennial was dealing with anxiety and depression, too.
+After all, it seemed like every other Millennial was dealing with anxiety and depression too.
 But bipolar?
 That felt different.
 That felt like something I had to keep to myself.

 A Long Road to Acceptance

 In college, my struggles with anxiety and depression deepened.
 Some days, I couldn’t get out of bed.
 Other days, I felt so restless and on edge that I could barely sit still.
-I thought I was drinking like everyone else my age did—at parties, at bars, with friends.
+I thought I was drinking like everyone else my age did—at parties, at bars, and with friends.
 But I always overdid it.
 The nights blurred together, and blackouts became terrifyingly normal.
-I’d wake up with no memory of how I got home, sometimes with texts from friends asking if I was okay, sometimes with nothing but a pit in my stomach telling me I wasn’t.
+I'd wake up with no memory of how I got home.
+Sometimes I had messages from friends asking if I was okay.
+Other times, I just felt a pit in my stomach telling me I wasn’t okay.

 By my early twenties, I had cycled through a dozen different medications.
 Each one came with the hope that maybe this time, I’d feel normal.
-Maybe this time, I’d get my brain to quiet down.
-But nothing seemed to stick.
-I kept searching for answers, convinced that if I just found the right pill, everything else would fall into place.
+Maybe this time, I’d quiet my racing thoughts.
+But nothing ever seemed to stick.
+I kept searching for answers, convinced that if I found the right pill, everything else would fall into place.

 I graduated from college, got a big girl job, and got married, thinking that a grown-up life would help ground me.
-And in many ways, it did—I had someone who loved me unconditionally and would support me no matter what.
-But I was still struggling, still caught in a cycle of self-destruction that I couldn’t quite break.
+And in many ways, it did—I had someone who loved me unconditionally.
+He would support me no matter what.
+But I was still struggling, still caught in a cycle of self-destruction I couldn’t quite break.

 Then I had my son.

-When he was about 3 years old, I made the decision to quit drinking.
+When he was about three years old, I made the decision to quit drinking.
 I didn’t want to rely on alcohol to cope anymore.
-I wanted real coping mechanisms, ones that wouldn’t leave me feeling ashamed and out of control.
+I wanted real coping mechanisms—ones that wouldn’t leave me feeling ashamed and out of control.
 I started seeing a therapist regularly.
-I built healthier habits—leaning into running, journaling, strength training, and eating foods that made me feel good instead of just numbing me.
+I built healthier habits by leaning into running, journaling, strength training, and eating foods that made me feel good.
 For the first time, I wasn’t just looking for a quick fix.
 I was building a life that actually supported my mental health instead of working against it.

 What Really Matters

-For a long time, I thought getting better meant finding the right diagnosis, the right medication, the right solution that would finally make everything click.
-But as I started making real, lasting changes in my life—cutting out alcohol, running regularly, going to therapy, focusing on my mental and physical health—I realized something important: healing isn’t about a label.
+For a long time, I thought getting better meant finding the right diagnosis, the right medication, or the right solution that would finally make everything click.
+But as I made real changes in my life—cutting out alcohol, running regularly, going to therapy, and focusing on my mental and physical health—I realized something important: healing isn’t about a label.

 Her response stopped me in my tracks.